 Episode 1: Paul Cezanne's "Fruit and Jug on a Table" (c.
 1890-94)

 How do you solve a problem like Paul Cezanne?
-What was he getting at?
-Most modernist artists have an easy certain something associated with them, a few bullet points you can rattle off to give an approximation of their style and their contribution to Western art history.
+I mean, what was he getting at?
+Most modernist artists have a certain, easy something associated with them, a few bullet points that you can rattle off to give an approximation of their style and their contribution to Western art history.
 Courbet, for example, turned the genre of history painting on its head to paint his worker friends.
-Monet went outside and brazenly declared that he was painting light’s portrait.
+Monet, for example, went outside and brazenly declared that he was painting light’s portrait.
 Cezanne’s bullet point is that he was the father of modern art.
 Nothing more, nothing less.
 I know this because I was presented with at least two essay questions to this effect when I was in school, and because I assigned it myself as soon as I was a TA.

-But what on earth does that mean?
-Why is he bestowed with this title when his work remains so stubbornly hard to categorize, or even understand?
+But what does it mean?
+Why is he bestowed with this title when his work remains so stubbornly hard to categorize, or even really understand?
 He is famous for painting still lives that make people tilt their heads.
 Where none of the visual logic adds up.
 His painting technique invites you in only to push you away.
 He had the reputation for being a curmudgeonly shut-in.
-Why does he get to take responsibility for siring the 20th century?
+So why does he get to take responsibility for siring the 20th century?

 Therefore, as happens when a group of painters is posthumously named by a critic, the Post-Impressionists weren’t a cohesive movement.
 For the most part, the heavy hitters – Van Gogh, Seurat, Gauguin, and Cezanne—didn’t much work together or exhibit together, and when you hold their paintings up side by side, the similarities pale in comparison to their differences.
 In fact, you can really only point to two shared characteristics that unite the Post-Impressionists: they capitalized on the permission that Impressionism gave them to liberate their subject matter, technique, color palette, and reliance on the art establishment, …and they all hated Impressionism.